scalabli/quo/README.md

 <details>
 <summary>Table</summary>

-Function [Table](https://quo.readthedocs.io/en/latest/table.html)offers a number of configuration options to set the look and feel of the table, including how borders are rendered and the style and alignment of the columns.
+Function [Table](https://quo.readthedocs.io/en/latest/table.html) offers a number of configuration options to set the look and feel of the table, including how borders are rendered and the style and alignment of the columns.

 Example
 ```python